yawenx2004/dart-cosc076/portfolio/README.md

 **Note:** This test case runs in about 15 seconds if you choose not to visualize the output, but due to matplotlib loading time, if you do choose to visualize, it will take quite a bit longer.

 ### 🌟 RRT Testing 🌟
 For RRT testing we have 5 environments pictured below.
-Since the control fails to find a solution for any of the environment—it instead clusters around the goal and takes too long to explore the environment—we test each environment on RRT and RRT_unstuck.
+Since the control fails to find a solution for any of the environment within a reasonable time—the tree clusters heavily around the starting point and takes very long to explore the environment—we test each environment on RRT and RRT_unstuck.

 Control clustering:

-#### Environment 0: no obstacle 🚧
+#### Environment 0: no obstacle
 In terms of efficiency, RRT outperforms RRT_unstuck every time—it always builds the tree faster, using fewer vertices.
 RRT is on average 25% faster than RRT_unstuck.
 This is a not-insignificant advantage, particularly when it comes to large graphs.
 So, in an obstacle-less environment, RRT wins.
 ```
 | trial  | RRT                                 | RRT_unstuck                         |